-Please describe in as much detail as possible the bullying and harassment incident(s), including:
+Please describe in as much detail as possible the incident of unacceptable behaviour such as bullying, hazing, harassment, and/or discrimination, including:

-- the names of the parties involved - any witnesses to the incident(s) - the location, date, and time of the incident(s) - details about the incident(s) (behaviour and/or words used) - any additional details that would help with an investigation
+- The names of the parties involved. - Any witnesses to the incident(s). - The location, date, and time of the incident(s). - Details about the incident(s) (behaviour and/or words used). - Any additional details that would help with an investigation.

-Attach any supporting documents, such as emails, handwritten notes, or photographs.
+Attach any supporting documents, such as emails, handwritten notes, screen captures or photographs.
 Physical evidence, such as vandalized personal belongings, can also be submitted.

-Appendix B (Template): Builders Code Investigation Procedures for Complaints of Unacceptable Behaviour
+Appendix B (Template):

+Builders Code Investigation Procedures for Complaints of Unacceptable Behaviour

-The following procedures serve as a sample for dealing with incidents and complains of unacceptable behaviour.
+The following procedures serve as a sample for dealing with incidents and complaints of unacceptable behaviour.
 Investigation procedures can vary from one workplace to another.
 Employers are not required to use this template if they have reasonable procedures in place which meet legal requirements.
-Additional resources and an explanation of legal duties can be found at www.worksafebc.com/bullying/ in BC, or at https://www.nhrt.ca/english/resources in Nunavut.
+Additional resources and an explanation of legal duties can be found at worksafebc.com/bullying.